Gabri-el-Batata/Gabri-el-Batata/README.md

-- 👋 Hello, everbody, I’m @Gabri-el-Batata
+- 👋 Hello, everybody!
+I’m @Gabri-el-Batata
-- 👀 I’m interested in learn computational vision and machine learning
+- 👀 I’m interested in learning anything related to programming, especially in the area of machine learning
-- 🌱 I’m currently learning Java, but i make some projects in Python
+- 🌱 I’m currently learning Computer Vision, and I am also working on some projects using web scraping.
 <!--
 Gabri-el-Batata/Gabri-el-Batata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.